 Although one might argue that the physical attributes of people merely mirror changing cultural attitudes, a casual stroll by your nearest high school confirms that major body transformations are well underway.

 The first thing you would notice is that today’s high school kids are taller than ever before.
 That observation is backed by two studies conducted by the Centers for Disease Control and Prevention.
 Men and women alike have added an inch since 1960, with the average American woman now standing 5-foot-4 (1.62 m) and the average male reaching 5-foot-9 (1.76 m).

 - Bust size – Japanese women’s bust sizes are increasing.
 Women in their 20s wear bras at least two sizes larger than their mothers, reports Wacoal, Japan’s largest lingerie company.
 And they’re not alone.
 The same is true in the U.K. Since the 1920s, British women’s busts have grown four inches (10cm), going from a B cup to a C, and some, like bra maker Bravissimo, believe the average British bra size is closer 34E.

 - Hip measurement – In May 2007, The Wall Street Journal noted that the average Japanese woman’s hips, at 35 inches (89cm), are an inch wider than those of women a generation ago.
 In the U.K., the average 11-year-old girl has a hip measurement of 32 inches (82cm), compared to 31 inches (78cm) in 1978.

 - Shoe size – In the past 20 years, the shoe size of the average American woman has grown a full size to an 8 or 9, up from a 7 or 8.
-More than one-third of women now wear a size 9 or larger, up from 11% in 1987, The NPD Group noted in in July 2004.
-Two trends are influencing this phenomenon, women are generally taller and now carry more weight, in the form of computers, mobile phones and the like, requiring better balance.
+More than one-third of women now wear a size nine or larger, up from 11% in 1987, The NPD Group noted in July 2004.
+Two trends are influencing this phenomenon, women are generally taller and now carry more weight, in the form of computers, mobile phones, and the like, requiring better balance.